-Tenancy Law or Law No. 33 of 2008 regulates and embodies the legislations concerning the rights, obligations and framework the relationship between Landlords and Tenants in the Emirate of Dubai.
+Tenancy Law in Dubai UAE or Law No. 33 of 2008 regulates and embodies the legislations concerning the rights, obligations and framework the relationship between Landlords and Tenants in the Emirate of Dubai.
 Whilst, the Rental Disputes Centre (RDC) acts as the main forum and receives dispute application for resolving tenancy disagreements and cases.

 Rental Disputes Centre (RDC) administers adjudication procedures enhancing rental judicial system developed to simplify the resolution process systematically and come up to speedy disposition of tenancy disputes.

 Except for cases already assigned to special judicial court and cases related to long-term lease or financial lease contracts falling under the umbrella of Law No. 7 of 2006 for real estate registration, the jurisdiction of RDC extends to: